markhoney/mark.honeychurch.org/docs/blog/skepticism/2018/11/04/jesus/index.md

   - Parliament
 ---

 There were hundreds of Christians at Parliament on Tuesday calling for the reinstatement of the name of Jesus in parliament’s prayer.
-There were people wearing Make America Great Again hats, bikers in leathers proclaiming the lord, and some pretty horrendous banners - including one calling Speaker of the House Trevor Mallard a “dishonourable Judas”.
+There were people wearing Make America Great Again hats, bikers in leathers proclaiming the lord, and some pretty horrendous banners - including one calling Speaker of the House Trevor Mallard a "dishonourable Judas".

 <!-- more -->